 THE MASTER IN ASTROPHYSICS

-Through the programme, students acquire both a solid foundation in modern astrophysics and expertise in their field of specialization.
-The programme leads to careers in areas such as research, teaching and industry, and develops skills that are very valued for Data Sciencists.
+Through the programme, students acquire both a solid foundation in modern astrophysics and expertise in their field of specialisation.
+The programme leads to careers in areas such as research, teaching and industry, and develops valuable skills for future.

 - From stars to the Universe